 Even if you’re not planning to go to a water park in Tijuana, you don’t want to miss our video of Ed failing on the Slip and Fly.
 Heck, even play it with the sound on and listen for the audible groan as he launches into the air.
 You’ll be glad you did.
 And if you do make it to El Vergel, it just might be the best 150 pesos ($10) of fun you’ll ever have.

 Our first excursion to Albercas El Vergel was part of a Turista Libre tour.
 We love their trips and the sheer joy exuding from its owner, Derrik Chinn.
 He puts on fabulous tours that are free from all the obvious cliches.
 Throughout the years he has persuaded me to eat crickets for Day of the Dead and enter the ring on a night of lucha libre.
 I had no idea what I was getting into on the Slip N Fly.

 We could see the Turista Libre crew gathering in the San Ysidro plaza.
 They were all caucasian twenty-somethings, but what really set them apart was that they were carrying towels.
 We were in the right place.
 I hardly gave a second thought to signing the waiver.
 I mean, it isn’t fun unless you have to sign a waiver right?

 Guns Out, Fun’s Out: Time for Tijuana Water Park

-We crossed the border on foot and walked up to the waiting busses.
-Inside were water guns, jello shots, beer and a great soundtrack to start the day.
-Soon the bus was rocking with a full fledge, front seat vs back seat water fight.
 Before we knew it, we were at El Vergel – Tijuana’s premier water park.
 If you believe the website, it’s Southern California’s biggest and most exciting water park.
-I don’t know about the size, but the excitement is there to be found.
+I don’t know about the size, but I can’t deny the excitement.